• Use Cases

 Next stepStart free or view the documentation

-Route lesson.completed through Meshes once and let your CRM, lifecycle email, instructor alerts, and milestone automation react from the same progress signal.
+Route lesson.completed through Meshes once and let each workspace's CRM, lifecycle email, instructor alerts, and milestone automation react from the same progress signal.

 Start freeView documentation